nidhinmtw/TestGitHub/README.md

 TestGitHub
 ==========

-This only my Test Repo.
-Just trying out GitHub for the first time.
+This is my first GitHub repo.
+And this Readme.md is my first edit on the Git.